TheStarAlight/eTraj.jl/docs/src/theory1_init_cond.md

     \mathcal{P}^{\rm{ADK}}_{\pp}(\ts) = c_{n^*} \frac{\sum_{l,m,m'} C_{lm} D_{m'm}^l(\phi,\theta,\chi) Y_{lm'}(\hat{\kk}(\ts))}{\left[ (\kt^2+\kappa^2)F^2 \right]^{(n^*+1)/4}}.
 \end{equation}
 ```
 We also note that after applying an additional Coulomb-correction factor [Eq.
-(36)], the ionization rate is aligned with the original MO-ADK theory [^Tong_2002] under the adiabatic and small-``\kt`` limit.
+(36)], the ionization rate aligns with the original MO-ADK theory [^Tong_2002] in the adiabatic and small-``\kt`` limit.

 ---------------------------

 ## [Weak-Field Asymptotic Theory (WFAT)](@id WFAT)

 The *Weak-Field Asymptotic Theory (WFAT)* generalizes the tunneling ionization from isotropic atomic potentials to arbitrary molecular potentials [^tolstikhin_2011] [^madsen_2013] [^madsen_2017] [^dnestryan_2018].
-Compared with the MO-ADK theory, the WFAT naturally accounts for the influence of the molecule's permanent dipole moment, and calculates the structure factors (a similar concept to the asymptotic coefficients ``C_{lm}`` in Eq.
+Compared with the MO-ADK theory, the WFAT naturally accounts for the influence of the permanent dipole moment of the molecule, and could, in its integral representation, calculate the structure factors (a similar concept to the asymptotic coefficients ``C_{lm}`` in Eq.
 (38)) based on the wavefunction close to the core, rather than using the wavefunction in the asymptotic region, allowing for enhanced accuracy in numerical simulations.

 [^tolstikhin_2011]: O. I. Tolstikhin, T. Morishita, and L. B. Madsen, Theory of tunneling ionization of molecules: Weak-field asymptotics including dipole effects, *Phys.
 Rev. A* **84**, 053423 (2011).
 DOI: [10.1103/PhysRevA.84.053423](https://doi.org/10.1103/PhysRevA.84.053423)